netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

    The "state" parameter is defined to configure/expose the scheduling state, depending on the use of the grouping.
 The "identityref" type is used for this parameter to allow extensibility in future modules.
-For example, a "conflicted" state is valid in scheduling contexts where multiple systems struggle for the scheduling of the same property.
+For example, a "conflict" state is valid in scheduling contexts where multiple systems struggle for the scheduling of the same property.